Learning Hub 2.0 — platform refresh research

 Context

-I was the lead researcher on the effort, partnering with a designer and contributing research throughout a roughly six-month engagement.
+I was the lead researcher on the effort, partnering with a designer and contributing research throughout a roughly three-month engagement.

 What I did

-The work was end-to-end: study design, instrument creation, recruitment, fieldwork, synthesis, and a final insights deliverable to the team.
+The work was end-to-end: study design, instrument creation, recruitment, testing, synthesis, and a final insights deliverable to the team.

-• Learner interviews and moderated user testing with that sample through Spring and Summer of 2025, structured around the most consequential journeys: finding content, deciding whether to engage, and getting through a module.
+Learner interviews and moderated user testing with that sample between March - April of 2025, structured around the most consequential journeys: finding content, deciding whether to engage, and getting through a module.

 Outcome